ariqarfina/credivo_pipeline/README.md

 # **Credivo Data Pipeline**

 ## Project Overview:
-Credivo, a cutting-edge company, grapples with a wealth of data from diverse sources, presenting an opportunity for informed decision-making and valuable insights.
-However, the challenge lies in the effective utilization of this data and the prevalent issue of inadequate Data Quality.
-Compounding the problem, stakeholders lack access to tools that allow them to assess and ensure the reliability of the data.
+Credivo, like many modern companies, deals with a lot of data from different sources.
+This data can help make smart decisions and find important insights, but it's hard to use effectively.

-Recognizing the need for a transformative solution, Credivo is poised to implement an advanced data pipeline.
-This pipeline aims to streamline data organization, enhancing accessibility and instilling trust in the information.
-The primary goal is to empower the Credivo team with timely and accurate data, enabling them to make informed decisions that contribute to the company's overall improvement.
+To fix this, Credivo knows it needs a better data pipeline for managing data.
+This pipeline will organize the data better, making it easier to use and trust.
+With this pipeline, Credivo wants to give its team the right information at the right time, so they can make better decisions and make the company better overall.

 ## Pipeline:
 ![image](https://github.com/ariqarfina/credivo_pipeline/assets/101324931/e6228cbe-d66f-45b4-8892-d7c46dd6f682)